-Under Colorado notary law, a notary is authorized to administer an oath or affirmation.
+Under Colorado notary law, a notary is authorized to administer an oath, affirmation, or oath of office.
 An oath or affirmation is usually administered to a document signer, to certify that the statements written on a document are true and correct.

 Then the notary completes a notarial certificate, called a jurat, that is attached to the sworn statement.
 An affidavit is a common type of sworn statement.
 An oath or affirmation is part of the process for completing a sworn statement.

 Photo credit: Lyndon B. Johnson, on Air Force One, 1963, by Cecil W. Stoughton, John F. Kennedy’s official photographer [Public domain], via Wikimedia Commons